Jeffrey-S-Smith/codefellows-code-201-reading-notes/class-01.md

     * An attribute value, wrapped with opening and closing quote marks.

  2. Describe the Anatomy of an HTMl element
  HTML elements aren't very useful on their own.
-Next, let's examine how individual elements combine to form an entire HTML page:
+Next, let's examine how individual elements combine to form an entire HTML page:&nbsp;

      <!DOCTYPE html>
          <html>
             <head>